sublin-maas/Sublin-API-Docs/docs/tutorial-connections/manage-connections.md

 {
-  "connectionId": "id_of_connection", // Typically, the identification (ID) of the primary mode of transportation is used "description": "description", // Typically, the name of the line "providerId": "provider_id" // Id of provider of connection "partnerId": "partner_id" // Id of the regional partner "destinationId": "id_of_hotel_Sonngastein", "arrivalId": "id_of_hotel_Sonngastein" "arrivalName": "Sonngastein"
+  "connectionId": "id_of_connection", // Typically, the identification (ID) of the primary mode of transportation is used "description": "description", // Typically, the name of the line "providerId": "provider_id", // Id of provider of connection "partnerId": "partner_id", // Id of the regional partner "destinationId": "id_of_hotel_Sonngastein", "arrivalId": "id_of_hotel_Sonngastein", "arrivalName": "Sonngastein",
-  "arrivalStationId": "id_of_bus_station"
+  "arrivalStationId": "id_of_bus_station",
   "stationId": "local_train_station",
   "routes": [
     {